Kahmora Hall

 Kahmora Hall (born September 13, 1991) is the stage name of Paul Tran, a drag performer most known for competing on season 13 of RuPaul's Drag Race.

 Career

 Kahmora Hall was the first contestant eliminated from season 13 of RuPaul's Drag Race.
 She wore an original Bob Mackie dress on the show.
 Michelle Kim of them magazine said her lip sync to "100% Pure Love" against Denali "will go down in Drag Race herstory".
-In 2022, Hall returned to the show as a guest on the 5th episode of season 14, along with Tempest DuJour and Jaymes Mansfield.
-Hall, along with fellow RuPaul's Drag Race alumni Ginger Minj and Kornbread "The Snack" Jeté, appeared in Hocus Pocus 2.
+In 2022, Hall returned to the show as a special guest on an episode of season 14, along with season seven's Tempest DuJour and season nine's Jaymes Mansfield; the three queens had all been previously eliminated on the first episode of their respective seasons (“first-outs”), and were selected to return and partake in the fifth episode's main challenge.